Home Church Info What's Happening Ministries Membership Event Planning Contact Us

 Subscriptions support Meals-on-Wheels

-Nast Trinity Dinners
+Nast Trinity Dinner Ministry

 Prepare food or help serve a Sunday dinner to 400+ poor persons at Nast Trinity UMC